aau-giraf/web-api/README.md

   - Download MySQL installer (https://dev.mysql.com/downloads/installer/).
       * Install MySQL server 8.0, under the setup, create a root account with password "password", and add a user with username "user" with password "password".
     * (Optional) Install Workbench.
-  - Setup a giraf database/schema named giraf on the MySQL Server (can be done from Workbench or via cli).
-    * (Through Workbench) Start MySQL Workbench.
-There should be a Local instance running under MySQL Connections, log in using the created root password, "password", create a new schema named giraf.
-    * (Through cli) Open MySQL 8.0 Command Line Client (installed program) and login using the created root password "password".
-Create a new database named giraf by typing the following command "CREATE DATABASE giraf;"

 1. Clone the web_api repository from GitHub.